garrandall/popular-music-data/tracks/monkey-george-michael.md

 Always giving in to it -
 Do you love the monkey or do you love me?
 Why can't you do it
-Why do i have to share my baby with a monkey?
+Why do I have to share my baby with a monkey?

 Don't look now
 There's a monkey on your back